tibe314/ShakkiTekoaly/documentation/testing.md

 ## Writing your own tests

 You can pass moves to gamestate with method `setMoves`.
-The moves are can be completely arbitrary, i.e. the gamestate class has no validation if they are correct chess moves.
+The moves can be completely arbitrary, i.e. the gamestate class does not validate if they are correct chess moves.
 The parameter should be a single String with the moves divided with commas, **eg.**`"a1b1,c1d1,e1f1"` is a valid String.
 You can then pass these gamestates to your bot or simply get the move list from the variable `moves`.
 Game state can also be given arbitrary game times, with setters `setTimePlayer` and `setTimeOpponent`.
 They are to be given as `long`, in milliseconds.